 Naturally Dyed Textiles by Kayla Powers

-As a part of Stetson's Artists and Lecturers Series, the Gillespie Museum and Department of Creative Arts co-hosted Kayla Powers, a weaver and natural dyer, for the opening of her February 2021 Stetson exhibit Naturally Dyed Textiles.
+As a part of Stetson's Artists and Lecturers Series, the Gillespie Museum and Department of Creative Arts co-hosted Kayla Powers, a weaver and natural dyer, for the opening of her February/March 2021 Stetson exhibit Naturally Dyed Textiles.
 Powers, whose Salt Textile Studios are in Detroit, Michigan, coaxes color from both native and invasive plants, from roots, bark, leaves and flowers.
 As a place-based artist, she finds the potential for beauty in unlikely places, including winter landscapes.
 She is inspired, she explains, “by the limitations of a seasonal palette and the utilitarian nature of woven cloth.”

 Artist Kayla Powers and her Salt Textile Studios, Detroit, Michigan